 Alongside both private and public sectors Broadstone Mill is assisting with the development of the Houldsworth Village vision…. to create a vibrant destination for mill shopping, creativity and knowledge based companies.

 Today Broadstone Mill continues to house managed workspace and flexible office accommodation on the 3rd and 4th floors.
-On the Ground and First Floor is Broadstone Mill Shopping Outlet which is a hidden treasure.
+On the Lower and Upper Ground floors is Broadstone Mill Shopping Outlet which is a hidden treasure.
 A large department store housing Ladieswear, Menswear, Shoe Department, Home and much more.
 Something for everyone!